robert-cochran/tracks-nb-gh/README.md

     to listen to.
     To see it working go to https://robert-cochran.github.io/tracks-nb-gh/

+status

+    currently dropped in favour of using mpv

 related

     another repo was created to take this into and turn it into a firefox